rasbt/pattern_classification/resources/data_glossary.md

 <br>

 <a class="mk-toclify" id="predictive-modeling"></a>
-#### Predictive Modeling]
+#### Predictive Modeling
 [[back to top](#table-of-contents)]

-Predictive modeling is the process of collecting data and training a classifier.
+Predictive modeling is a [data mining](#data-mining) technique that describes the process of collecting data and training a classifier.
 Eventually, the the goal is to create a statistical model that can be used to make predictions about future trends and behaviors, e.g., predictions of stock market trends or the classifications of spam vs. non-spam e-mails.

 <br>
 <br>